-• by selecting File Change Progress in the top menu of the project.
-In the action form, click the progress value desired.
+• by selecting File Change Properties in the top menu of the project.
+In the section 'Progress' of the action form, click the progress value desired.
 Choose "system-determined" if BSCW is to aggregate the progress.

-Progress is represented by icons in the respective column of folder listings: if a project or phase is not yet started, as scheduled or completed, its progress is symbolized by \square .
-The icons \triangle and \bigotimes stand for critical or overdue projects or phases.
-Also the project and phase icons in a folder listing indicate progress: \square stands for a critical phase, \boxtimes und \square stand for overdue and completed projects, respectively.
+Progress is represented by icons in the respective column of folder listings: if a project or phase is not yet started, as scheduled or completed, its progress is symbolized by .
+The icons . and stand for critical or overdue projects or phases.
+Also the project and phase icons in a folder listing indicate progress: stands for a critical phase, und stand for overdue and completed projects, respectively.

-8.1.1.3 Creating phases
+12.1.1.3 Creating phases